bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 ## Apply custom classes to the generated nav-tabs or pills

-The tab selectors are based on Boostrap V4's `nav` markup ( i.e.
+The tab selectors are based on Bootstrap V4's `nav` markup ( i.e.
 `ul.nav > li.nav-item > a.nav-link`).
 In some situations, you may want to add classes to the `<li>` (nav-item) and/or the `<a>` (nav-link) on a per tab basis.
 To do so, simply supply the classname to the `title-item-class` prop (for the `<li>` element) or `title-link-class` prop (for the `<a>` element).
 Value's can be passed as a string or array of strings.

 **Note:** _The `active` class is automatically applied to the active tabs `<a>` element.
-You may need to accomodate your custom classes for this._
+You may need to accommodate your custom classes for this._

 ```html
 <template>